spooky-simon/spooky-simon.github.io/Fiero_Interior.md

 Step 1 in the engineering design process is always to figure out the problem.
 In this case, my problem can only be defined once I actually know what I want.
 I guess this is step 0 in the engineering design process.

-I already have a relable daily driver, so there's no need to keep it road-worthy all the time, so my scope can be quite large.
+I already have a reliable daily driver, so there's no need to keep it road-worthy all the time, so my scope can be quite large.
 <ul>
 <li> Comfort is a non-issue for the moment. </li>
 <li> Audio? supplied by the engine</li>